wujekd/MAKE-TUNE3/notes.md

 £££ OR ||
-check if generating the links server side isnt a better idea ( if thats possible then its clearly more efficien ) §§§§
+check if generating the links server side isnt a better idea ( if thats possible then its clearly more efficien ) §§§§ the real real solution: the problem was never there lol non invasively test storing the token urls in the database
+@@@@@@@

 Master plan:
 - minimal fixes to the exsisting UX: